 Is there any course support?
 Yes!
 You can contact support at any time for help with the materials or technical assistance.
 You will find instructions in the course.

 Is there a course certificate?
 No, because this is a nonacademic course it does not provide a certificate or certification and cannot prepare you for professional genealogical certification.
 The courses are offered for hobbyists interested in improving their research skills so that they can build a better family tree.

 Are prices in US dollars?
 Yes, prices shown are in US dollars but you may register from anywhere in the world.

 Are there additional costs?
 The price for courses is a one-time fee, no additional charges will ever be made to your credit card and you will have access to the materials forever.
-No additional paid materials are needed for The Genealogy Journey course either since all research websites, resources and tools referenced in the course are free to use.
-The DNA lessons do require that you have access to DNA test data, but this this optional.
+No additional paid materials are needed for the Genealogy Research Course since nearly all research websites, resources and tools referenced in the course are free to use.
+The DNA lessons do require that you have access to DNA test data, but this is optional.
 The Ancestry Crash Course requires that you have access to that site.
 Free trials and free collections are available, however, so you may take the course even without a subscription.
 We explain how in the course.

 Have More Questions?
 Email us at [email protected] We're here to help.